Jonjoe/calendar-app/README.md

 ### Points of interest

 **Database Seeding**

 Here I have implimented a faker library to generate fake enrties with some interesting date logic.
 `https://github.com/Jonjoe/calendar-app/blob/master/db/seeds.rb`

 **Frontend**

-The Froontend of the application starts here.
+The Frontend of the application starts here.
 `https://github.com/Jonjoe/calendar-app/tree/master/app/frontend`

 **API**

 A good little internal API was created to support the Frontend in recieving data.
 ```
 ```